grellyd/grellyddotcom/content/writing/bonaire.md

   - Summer 2023 for both
   - 14 days ideally
   - Anything in the first week of May, up to the end of the month.
+  - Graham would be turning 30 on this trip, while Viv will have already turned 30 in Jan.

 Thanks for being open to the idea of this tropical dive trip.
 We are incredibly excited and hope you all can come!